 Living and working in the village is a fantastic way to experience true Malaysian hospitality, and volunteers are always warmly welcomed.

 2019 Pricing for International Volunteers

 2 weeks RM3416 (£628)

 2 weeks RM2221

 Includes: food, dorm accommodation with shared bathroom, cooking facilities, all volunteer activities, return ferry from Kuala Besut to Perhentian, weekly Malay dinner.

 Excludes: travel to and from Kuala Besut, insurance, visa costs, flight fares, food/activities not included in the project.

 For an extra RM150 per night, volunteers can opt for an ensuite private room with air-con.
 The room sleeps up to 3 people with 1 double and 1 single bed.
 This room is not always available so kindly confirm availability with Ecoteer in advance by contacting us directly.

-International prices are calculated and converted from Malaysian Ringgit so are subject to change
+International prices are converted from Malaysian Ringgit so are subject to change

 All Arrivals are on a Monday, departures are on a Sunday